Help us grow — star us on GitHubGitHub stars

 PredicateWho Can Create

-$canReadAnyone accountable for the object
+$canReadAnyone accountable for the object, or hosts of groups with $canAccess to the object

-$canAccessAnyone accountable for the object
+$canAccessAnyone accountable for the object, or hosts of groups with $canAccess to the object

-$canRefineAnyone accountable for the object
+$canRefineAnyone accountable for the object, or hosts of groups with $canAccess to the object

-$canReferToAnyone accountable for the object
+$canReferToAnyone accountable for the object, or hosts of groups with $canAccess to the object

-Custom predicatesAnyone with $canRefine on subject AND $canReferTo on object
+Custom predicatesAnyone with $canRefine on subject AND $canReferTo on object (includes group members with $canAccess)

 Who Can Delete Facts?